cliffordlab/cliffordlab.github.io/ethics.md

 Do not chat, instant/text message or cold call someone until they have responded to the email and indicated this is OK.

-If you chat me through any of my devices I’ll block you and be less inclined to answer your emails because I find it intrusive.
+If you initiate a chat with me through social media, I’ll probably accidentally ignore it for many months, I may block you when I see it, and may be less inclined to answer your emails because I find instant messaging intrusive.
+My research group knows when to chat me (e.g., on an urgent topic that might result in harm to my projects, or a missed opportunity for their careers).

 I use chat/instant messenger type applications for colleagues (including students) I know well.
 Please don’t leave me voice messages, as they